-This week let’s examine what the Scriptures say about this very important matter.
+In this study let’s examine what the Scriptures say about this very important matter.
 Many are those in the capital who call themselves “Christians” or “followers of Jesus” who hold to this theologically liberal position.
 What they mean by being a “follower of Jesus” might not be how the Scriptures define a true Christian.

-Read on, my friend!
+Read on, my friend.

 II.
 THE TESTIMONY OF THE AUTHORS